move the room with energizers

-Individual reflection helps to pick apart complex experiences, so that the successes of the experience can be repeated and the failures can be avoided in the future.
+Purpose: Individual reflection helps to pick apart complex experiences, so that the successes of the experience can be repeated or improved, and the failures provide learning opportunities for growth.
 The format is flexible, taking you through key stages of the reflection process, and ending with key action points.

 This is an individual exercise.
 You are facilitating your own reflective process.
 First, create the right physical and mental state for reflection.
 Finish any pressing tasks.
 Send any important emails.
 If possible, go somewhere quiet.

 You don’t have to be too rigid with this process.
 Reflection, once you are in the habit, can be done almost anywhere.
-The crucial thing is to make space in your life for quiet, focused contemplation.
+A key to successful reflection is to follow a flow of the key stages of the process, and to make space in your life for calm, focused contemplation.

-Check-in with yourself: How do you feel?
+Check-in with yourself: How do I feel?
 How was the day?
-What’s on your mind?
+What’s on my mind?
 Take a few moments to get into become present in the moment.
-Decide what experience your reflection will focus on (e.g. a meeting that has recently taken place, the previous day, etc.)
+Decide what experience your reflection will focus on (e.g. an experience that has recently taken place, a social interaction, a recent event, etc.)

 You may wish to write down reflections with a pen and paper, free from the distractions of computers, phones, or tablets.
-Set times for each of the following questions, depending on how much time you have:
+You may want to set timings for each of the following questions, if time is of any concern:

 If relevant, set deadlines for each of the actions you have identified during your reflections and share them with a colleague.
-Your colleague can support you to complete them.
+Your colleague can support you by holding you accountable to complete them.

 The purpose of this simple exercise is to demonstrate three key principles useful for creativity and idea generation: quantity is a condition for quality; building on the ideas of others; the ideas we come up with are usually all the same.
 The format is simple, with small groups standing and drawing apples.
 At the end of the exercise the whole group reflects and draws out learnings and reflections.